Sustainability

 Regenyx: Mission Accomplished

-Five years ago, we set out to prove that we could keep polystyrene out of our landfills through advanced recycling.
+In 2019, we set out to prove that we could keep polystyrene out of our landfills through advanced recycling.
 We are proud to have completed that five-year proof-of-concept pilot project with Regenyx, a joint venture between AmSty and Agilyx, which demonstrated that the technology to recycle used polystyrene works.
 Through this successful pilot project, used polystyrene foam was collected, broken down to its original molecular form, and transformed into millions of pounds of new resin pellets.
 From there, it was converted into brand new high-quality products like cups and food containers.
 With the Regenyx project complete, we're applying these learnings to future initiatives to make polystyrene recycling widely available.

 Sustainability Stories

-To help raise awareness on these pivotal issues, we have cataloged some of the best and brightest articles on plastics recycling, waste management, and related topics.
+To help raise awareness on these pivotal issues, we have cataloged some of the best and brightest articles on plastics recycling, waste management and related topics.
 These posts represent what's at the heart of the matter, for us.
 Stay in the loop as we work towards the goal of solving the plastics waste problem.